DanialArab/Docker/README.md

         };

-usign a tool like migrate-mongo we can go to the terminal and do:
+using a tool like migrate-mongo we can go to the terminal and do:

         migrate-mongo up